r0b-adams/work-day-scheduler/README.md

 ## Description

-This project is a simple calendar application.
+A simple calendar application.
 The user is able to enter tasks into a text area and save the contents to local storage when the corresponding icon is clicked.
 The application will render any previously saved text on page load.
 Textareas are dynamically styled according to time: the current hour is highlighted in red, future hours in green, and past hours in gray.